How To Enable Dark Mode on Safari

 Dark Mode and Other Apps

 You can use the Dark Mode for other apps, not just your Safari browser.
-Here is a short how-to for the most popular apps on iOS.
+If dark mode is enabled some apps will automatically have it activated.
+Here is a short how-to on toggling it on and off for the most popular apps on iOS.

 Maps – If you want to use a dark background for maps with the Dark Mode activated, open the app and select “View,” and then select “Use Dark Map.”